bntoine/Vibe_Ribbon/README.md

 The last line says that the track starts at 00:00:00

-###### Fond used in the logo originally created by NanaOn-Sha for the video game Vib-Ribbon in 1999.
+###### Logo by DeathByAutoscroll#7617 .
+The font used in the logo originally created by NanaOn-Sha for the video game Vib-Ribbon in 1999.
 Recreated by Robert Tumbolisu Buch in 2017.